 If you need a little help tailoring your cover letter, try using a cover letter generator that can quickly help you change and adjust your writing to target specific skills.

-Both aim to secure funding, but they serve different purposes.
+Scholarship cover letters and scholarship essays are actually quite similar.
+Both aim to secure funding, but they have slightly different requirements.

 A scholarship essay responds to a specific prompt from the committee.
 A scholarship cover letter has no set prompt, which can trip up students used to structured instructions.